Last Updated: June 11, 2024

 Kareem Abdul-Jabbar started by playing in UCLA's freshman team, although he quickly made the transition to varsity basketball.
 Media publications such as Sports Illustrated pointed to Kareem Abdul-Jabbar as a future star.
 During this time, Kareem Abdul-Jabbar made a notable impact on the team's performance, which included a three-year run with only two losses.
 He also directly caused the dunk to be banned in college basketball because he was so proficient with this scoring method.

 In 1968, he boycotted the US Olympic team and didn't attempt to join their squad.
 He also converted to Islam during this period and took an Islamic name.
-Later in 1968, Kareem Abdul-Jabbar took part in what became known as "the game of the century."
-The match between UCLA Bruins and the Houston Cougars was televised nationally for the first time in the history of college basketball, and over 50,000 fans watched the game live.
+Later, in 1968, Kareem Abdul-Jabbar took part in what became known as "the game of the century."
+The match between the UCLA Bruins and the Houston Cougars was televised nationally for the first time in the history of college basketball, and over 50,000 fans watched the game live.
 Kareem Abdul-Jabbar's team lost the game, although they later defeated Houston during the NCAA Tournament.

 Kareem Abdul-Jabbar